Escape from Scorpion Island series 1

-Escape from Scorpion Island is a Bafta nominated BBC children's TV adventure game show in which contestants compete to 'escape from an exotic island'.
+Escape from Scorpion Island is a BAFTA-nominated BBC children's TV adventure game show in which contestants compete to 'escape from an exotic island'.
 Series 1 was produced by RDF Television.
-The first premiered on 3 September 2007 on BBC One and was presented by Caroline Flack and Reggie Yates.
+It first premiered on 3 September 2007 on BBC One and was presented by Caroline Flack and Reggie Yates.
 It was filmed in Fernando de Noronha, Brazil.

 Synopsis

 The adventurers arrive on Scorpion Island and are divided into teams, known as Sting and Claw.
 Each team consists of five members each for a total of ten adventurers.
 Over the following three weeks the teams are required to complete various challenges in order to gain various advantages throughout the game, such as extra time.

 The final objective is to be the first team to escape from the island.
 During the second week the teams collect Powerplayers for headstarts in the final challenge to escape from the island.
 On the third week contestants have to use their Powerplayers to gain time advantages.
 In season 1 the scores were Claw on 3 and Sting on 1.
 The final challenge was Shadow Mountain Highway.
 Claw got a 2-minute headstart and eventually won, since Sting's Kyran and Oscar received minor injuries while climbing.

 Series 1 also aired in Canada in January 2009 and was broadcast on YTV (TV channel).